-Investments of consolidated entities, at fair value include the consolidated entities' investments in securities, investment companies and other investments.
+Investments of consolidated entities are carried at fair value and include the consolidated entities' investments in securities, investment companies and other investments.
 Securities transactions are recorded on a trade-date basis.
-Realized gains and losses on sales of investments of the funds are determined on a specific identification basis and are included within net gains (losses) of consolidated funds in the consolidated statements of comprehensive income (loss).
+Realized gains and losses on sales of investments of the funds are determined on a specific identification basis and are included within net losses of consolidated entities in the consolidated statements of operations.